 The 'Hide Away' Strategy

 Women may have a lower risk of 'stranger danger' because they choose to stay home.
-But not getting out and about is a leading cause of obesity, reinforces anxiety.
+But not getting out and about is a leading cause of obesity and reinforces social anxiety.
 What's more, women who have a higher fear of crime tend to be attracted to "protective" intimate partners.
 This protection quality actually corresponds with aggression, so it may, ironically, put these women at higher risk.
 In reality, the rate of violence against women in public is a fraction of the rate of domestic violence against women.
 According to the Australian Institute of Criminology, women account for 79% of all intimate partner homicides.

 The 'Gentlemen’s Code'